 Her research is funded by the Social Sciences & Humanities Research Council (SSHRC Insight Development and Partnership Engage Grants), the Fonds de recherché Québec - Société et Culture (FRQ-SC), and the Office of the Vice President Research and Graduate Studies, Concordia University.

 Allison has developed an artistic practice committed to expanding the possibilities of dance and choreography, experimenting with forms of presentation, representation, potentiality, and imagination.
 She holds a BA from the University of Toronto in Political Science and Visual Studies, is a graduate of the School of Toronto Dance Theatre’s Professional Dance Training Program, and completed her MA in Solo/Dance/Authorship at the UdK/HZT Berlin.

 Allison has trained, taught, and performed internationally.
 Her solo and collaborative works have been presented at the Canada Dance Festival, Dancemakers, Fabrica de Pensule, Movement Research at the Judson Church, National Dance Centre Bucharest (CNDB), Salonul de Proiecte, Uferstudios, and numerous non-traditional performance spaces.

-From 2006-11, Allison worked professionally as a gardener in Toronto, with a speciality in topiary, hedge, and knot garden clipping.
+From 2006-11, Allison worked as a gardener in Toronto, with a speciality in topiary, hedge, and knot garden clipping.
 She is currently a doctoral student in the Interdisciplinary Humanities program at Concordia University, researching performance and contemporary physicality through local gardens and gardening practices.

 christian scott is fascinated by the ability of people to transform cities with playful actions.
 With an academic background in urban sociology and professional expertise in community planning and socioenvironmental projects, they use poetry, music, field recordings, body/movement, and urban intervention/installation as mediums of exploration.